freeCodeCamp/freeCodeCamp/docs/moderator-onboarding-guide.md

 Some of the new tools will appear inside a new menu item that looks like a wrench.
 Some will appear as new tabs or buttons, or even new enabled options within the forum menus.

-To get familiar with the new tools and powers you can combine one or more of the following methods during your first week with this elevated role.
-(The first two of which are the most important.)
+To get familiar with the new tools and powers, you can combine one or more of the following methods during your first week with this elevated role:

+> [!TIP]
+> The first two are the most important.

 ### Become Familiar with the Discourse Admin Tools